 - If your ticket includes “correctable violations,” (like mechanical issues, missing a headlight, or insurance/registration violations) “proof of correction” is required to pay the correctable (reduced) fine amount.

 - Making installment payments to pay a fine may be available if you are financially unable to pay the entire fine amount at once.
-There is a one-time administrative fee of $35 for vehicle code violations and $30 for non-vehicle code violations to establish a payment plan.
 Please contact the court at 831-420-2200 to discuss this option.

 - Contact the clerk's office and declare yourself "not guilty," pay the full bail amount, and schedule a trial date.
 You may submit your "not guilty" plea through the mail with a check or money order made out to Superior Court of Santa Cruz County.
 Do not pay for a court trial using the court's Online payment system because that will cause your case to bail forfeit and your case will no longer be eligible for trial.